-One of the more worrying consequences of an attack upon Iran is the likelihood of some form of retaliation.
-The nature of this response is moot; however it is probable that the Iranian government would attempt to wage a proxy war against Israel through groups such as Hezbollah, who require little encouragement to act against ‘the Zionist enemy.’
+One of the more worrying consequences of an attack on Iran is the likelihood of some form of retaliation.
+The nature of this response is moot; however, it is probable that the Iranian government would attempt to wage a proxy war against Israel through groups such as Hezbollah, who require little encouragement to act against ‘the Zionist enemy.’
 In addition, some form of conventional military response cannot be ruled out, with Iran having successfully tested intermediate ballistic missiles earlier this year.

 It would lend credibility to the Iranian regime, justify the nuclear programme to the Iranian population, and undo all the work of economic sanctions in furthering domestic dissent against the mullahs.

-Probably the most worrying consequence of intervention would be the effect that it would have upon Iranian politics.
+Probably the most worrying consequence of intervention would be the effect that it would have on Iranian politics.
 In a nutshell, any form of strike against Iran’s nuclear facilities would justify the pursuit of nuclear weapons in the first place.
 From an Iranian perspective, the government’s claim that Iran was surrounded by enemies would be vindicated, and furthermore, the need for a nuclear deterrent would be demonstrated, as a means to prevent future violations of Iranian sovereignty.
-Thus, a foreign intervention would serve to unite the disparate and conflicting elements within the political system, enhance popular support for the government, and encourage Iran’s political hierarchy to renew the pursuit of nuclear arms with increased vigour.
+Thus, foreign intervention would serve to unite the disparate and conflicting elements within the political system, enhance popular support for the government, and encourage Iran’s political hierarchy to renew the pursuit of nuclear arms with increased vigor.
 Ultimately, the consequences of direct action will serve to undermine all that such an action would strive to achieve.
 This may not be the case in the short-term, but in the long run, the costs of intervention would almost certainly outweigh any limited benefits.

 To conclude, whilst there is a clear desire within the Israeli government to end Iran’s purported nuclear programme through any means possible, decision-makers should consider the view, as I have argued, that military intervention must be avoided.
 Whilst Israel is notoriously proactive in its security strategies, the damage inevitably caused by a pre-emptive attack will almost certainly outweigh any immediate security gains.
-From a simple cost benefit analysis, this much is clear.
+From a simple cost-benefit analysis, this much is clear.